Khalif25/Khalif25/README.md

 Hi 👋 My name is Abdinur Khalif
 ===============================

-Talented and dedicated Data Science and creative writing professional with Master degree in Computer Science with Data Sciene and Google Professional Data Analytics certificate (6 months).
-Freelancer consulting in the area of IT and content writing.
+Talented and dedicated Data Science and creative writing professional with ongoing Master degree in Computer Science with Data Sciene at the University of Sunderland and earned Google Professional Data Analytics certificate (6 months).
+Freelancer in the area of IT and content writing.
 Certified in English language proficiency (IELTS).
-I have 4 years of progressive work experiencein the area of MEAL, computer science, data science and creative writing.
+I have 4 years of progressive work experience in the area of MEAL, computer science, data science and creative writing.
 Proficient in Python, R, Excel, CommCare, and Power BI, I excel in data collection, visualization, and analysis

 * ✉️  You can contact me at [abdinur.khalif25@gmail.com](mailto:abdinur.khalif25@gmail.com)